 - Bake the coffee cake for 25 to 30 minutes, until the top is light golden brown and a toothpick inserted in the center comes out clean.
 Let cool in the pan on a wire rack for 20 minutes.
 Run a butter knife around the cake’s edges to loosen it, then unmold.

-Store leftover apple coffee cake in a tight container at room temperature for up to 4 days or wrap tightly and freeze for up to 1 month.
-Let thaw overnight in the refrigerator, then glaze just before serving
+- TO FREEZE: Wrap the coffee cake, unglazed, in plastic and freeze for up to 1 month.
+Let thaw overnight in the refrigerator, then glaze just before serving.